phrederick/Sony-SSM-14NXX-SSM-20NXX-RGB-Modification/README.md

 |<img src="https://i.imgur.com/JRme1tc.jpg" width="300">|An example image provided by Evan Twyford showing 2 PVM-14N6U monitors with reproduction faceplate decals produced by Gamma Ray Graphics|

 ## References and acknowledgements
+* nrq for his additional notes on modding the PVM-14N5MDE; specifically regarding the R032 resistor, and the pin-header size.
 * Sam Theodore Byrd for PVM model-specific note on where to connect the external sync pin.
 * Evan Twyford, Industrial Designer - for creating and providing faceplate decal design files to suit original and modified monitors.
 * galaxius for designing and printing 3D-printable face buttons.